NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_research/README.md

 To run the jupyter notebooks inside the notebooks folder, there is another requirements.txt file that should be installed.

-**Requirements**: Some notebooks expect a running Open Distro for Elasticsearch instance at `https://localhost:9200`.
+**Requirements**: Some notebooks expect a running Open Distro for Elasticsearch instance with the MapIntel system documents at `https://localhost:9200`.

+## Project Organization

+    ├── notebooks                   <- Jupyter notebooks: each with an experimental purpose described in the first cell.
+    │
+    ├── artifacts                   <- Artifacts (data, outputs, results, models, etc) │
+    ├── docs
+    │   │
+    │   ├── assets                  <- Figures for the paper
+    │   ├── main.tex                <- LaTeX document of the MapIntel paper
+    │   └── bibliography.bib        <- Bibliography
+    │
+    ├── results.py                  <- Experiments script.
+Execution should produce experiments results.
+    ├── utils.py                    <- Auxiliary functions and classes to be used by results.py
+    ├── README.md
+    └── requirements.txt            <- The requirements file for reproducing the results